rphly/hive/README.md

 8. Interface: It was used to ensure asynchronous getting and setting of data via the Response interface, which ensures that onSuccess and onFailure callbacks are implemented.

-9. Activity Lifecycle - onCreate, onDestroy etc
-Each activity after the log in has a super call to the AuthenticatedActivity class, to ensure that a user is logged in before being able to access any of the activities.
+9. Activity Lifecycle - onCreate, onDestroy etc: Each activity after the log in has a super call to the AuthenticatedActivity class, to ensure that a user is logged in before being able to access any of the activities.
 In the GestureRemote activity, onDestroy is used to destroy the current instance of the Sensey object, this is done to stop any gesture detection after the user leaves the GestureRemote activity.
 Any gestures to the phone outside of the GestureRemote activity will not be detected and reflect any calls to the LIFX API.

-10. Using java to create and edit widgets (buttons)
-A custom makeButton function was used to create the User buttons iteratively, and set display of the user profile, as well as location of user based on their occupied desk accordingly.
+10. Using java to create and edit widgets (buttons): A custom makeButton function was used to create the User buttons iteratively, and set display of the user profile, as well as location of user based on their occupied desk accordingly.

-11. Toasts
-Used in the updating of the user’s profile page, providing feedback when the change is successful or unsuccessful via a toast pop-up.
+11. Toasts: Used in the updating of the user’s profile page, providing feedback when the change is successful or unsuccessful via a toast pop-up.

-12. ploading and parsing of images getBitmap() was used to retrieve bitmap data from the user gallery for uploading to the Cloud Storage.
+12. ploading and parsing of images: getBitmap() was used to retrieve bitmap data from the user gallery for uploading to the Cloud Storage.
 This allows retrieval of bitmap data anytime the user profile picture is needed to be displayed, such as in the FragmentMap or UserDetailsBottomSheet fragments.

-13. Encapsulation/Separation of Concerns + Static factory methods
-We use data models such as UserModel, DeskModel, LightModel to encapsulate logic related to a particular object in its own class.
+13. Encapsulation/Separation of Concerns + Static factory methods: We use data models such as UserModel, DeskModel, LightModel to encapsulate logic related to a particular object in its own class.
 This allows us to re-use helper functions, and use static factory methods to create objects from API calls.

-14. Inheritance
-LIFXService, UserService inherits from a BaseService class that implements commonly used calls to Firebase.
+14. Inheritance: LIFXService, UserService inherits from a BaseService class that implements commonly used calls to Firebase.

-15. Threading
-We use threading to poll our database for updates.
+15. Threading: We use threading to poll our database for updates.
 As we are unable to run asynchronous / blocking calls on the main UI thread, we have to create a separate thread to poll for updates.
 This allows us to refresh stale data inside our app